SERB: Response by Authorities

 While a number of SERB activists have been detained by Russian police, no formal prosecution took place.
 Gosha Tarasevich himself was reported to have attacked a policeman during a rally.
 He was later beaten by unknown individuals in September 2016.
 Tarashevich and Aleskandr Petrunko, another SERB activist, were sentenced to 7 days of administrative arrest for their attack on Yulia Latynina and the Jock Sturges exhibition in Moscow.

-Russian authorities opened a criminal case against SERB on 29 April 2017 for the violation of Article 116 of the Russian Criminal Code (beatings or other violent acts causing physical pain) after unknown individuals attacked politician Alexey Navalny during which brilliant green, a non-toxic dye, was thrown in his eyes (see Zelyonka attack).
+Russian authorities opened a criminal case against SERB on 29 April 2017 for the violation of Article 116 of the Russian Criminal Code (beatings or other violent acts causing physical pain) after unknown individuals attacked politician Alexei Navalny during which brilliant green, a non-toxic dye, was thrown in his eyes (see Zelyonka attack).

 Four different video recordings of the attack were shown on the REN TV channel, depicting SERB activists Aleksandr Petrunko and Aleksey Kulakov among the assailants.
 The case was eventually dropped by government prosecutors, who argued that the assailants could not be definitively identified from the videos.